, ,

 Synthetic Cubism verus ELC Wooden Elephant.
 Reality versus expectations?

 Synthetic Cubism = Corporate Reporting.
-You might now be wondering, what on earth Cubism has to do with corporate reporting?
+You might now be wondering, what has Cubism has to do with corporate reporting?
 Well have a ponder on this definition; ‘In Cubist artwork, objects are analysed, broken up and reassembled in an abstract form – instead of depicting objects from one viewpoint, the artist depicts the subject from a multitude of viewpoints to represent the subject in greater context’

 • ‘the artist depicts the subject from a multitude of viewpoints’…. information is presented in a variety of ways.